rschristopher/rschristopher.github.io/src/saving/sovereignty/level-7.md

 ## Final Thoughts

-Multisig protocols empower you to secure your Bitcoin with unparalleled sovereignty, but their complexity demands a structured approach.
+Multisig Protocols empower you to secure your Bitcoin with unparalleled sovereignty, but the complexity demands a structured approach.
 By adopting a clear, well-documented protocol, you can overcome the challenges of key management, transaction coordination, and recovery—whether you’re a technical expert or a beginner.
-Choose a setup that matches your threat model, test it rigorously, and ensure your trusted contacts can follow it.
-With a multisig protocol, you’ll protect your wealth better than any custodian ever could.
+Choose a setup that matches your needs, test it rigorously, and ensure your trusted contacts can follow it.
+With a multisig protocol, you’ll protect your wealth better than any bank or custodian ever could.